 Choose Your Bacillus Bulgaricus Starter

-The best starters to use for making sour cream, cultured buttermilk and cultured butter are the Kefir, Filmjolk, Viili and Caspian Sea Yogurt starters but any of the other Bacillus Bulgaricus yogurt starters will work too.
+The best starters to use for making sour cream, cultured buttermilk and cultured butter are the Buttermilk, Kefir, Filmjolk, Viili and Caspian Sea Yogurt starters but any of the other Bacillus Bulgaricus yogurt starters will work too.